Materials-Consortia/OPTIMADE/optimade.md

   * **default**: a reference to the `child` object under the `links` endpoint that the provider has chosen as their "default" OPTiMaDe API database.
 A client SHOULD present this database as the first choice when an end-user chooses this provider.
-A client MAY choose to only serve the default database from a provider to an end-user, however this is NOT RECOMMENDED.
   This MUST include the member:
     * **data**: a [JSON API resource linkage](http://jsonapi.org/format/#document-links).
     It MUST be either `null` or contain a single `child` identifier object with the members: